MicrosoftDocs/memdocs/sccm/core/understand/interoperability-client.md

 >[!IMPORTANT]
 >The Current Branch site must run version 1610 or later.

-## How to use the EIC:
+## How to use the EIC
 ​
 1. Obtain the EIC (client version 5.00.8412) from the \SMSSETUP\Client folder  of the Configuration Manager 1606 update installation media, in the System Center 2016 collection.
 Ensure that you copy the entire contents of the folder.
 2. Manually install the EIC on those devices.
 [Read more details about how to manually install the client](/sccm/core/clients/deploy/deploy-clients-to-windows-computers#BKMK_Manual).
 3. Exclude that collection from client upgrades.
 ​
 >[!TIP]
->To find System Center Configuration Manager version 1606 in the Volume Licensing Service Center (VLSC), go to the **Downloads and Keys** tab of the VLSC, search for "system center config," and then select System Center Config Mgr (current branch and LTSB 1606).
+>To find System Center Configuration Manager version 1606 in the Volume Licensing Service Center (VLSC), go to the **Downloads and Keys** tab of the VLSC, search for "system center config", and then select System Center Config Mgr (current branch and LTSB 1606).

 ## The extended interoperability client software